Mickahel/Backtest-MVP-Platform-in-Matlab/README.md

 Moreover, the timeseries will be scanned to check if there is missing data:

 If some points of the timeseries are missing, they will be filled by the mean between the left and right point of the timeseries.

-Then, it will be calculated the interval not available(t=3) and the difference between the 2 available price (diffPrice=20-15=5).
 The new data used as a fill for the missing points will be calculated as:

 $m=(y_2-y_1)/(x_2-x_1)$